 Mental Health Programs and Resources

 Staff from local mental health organizations visit some libraries regularly.
-Call to confirm schedules before visiting.
+Please call to confirm schedules before visiting.
+We will update this post with more branch visits as they are scheduled.

 Chicago and Regional Organizations

-Here are some local organizations who offer BIPOC and LGBTQIA+ mental health and other resources and services.
+Here are some local organizations who offer mental health and other resources and services.
+To find additional Chicago resources, please visit Find Help, opens a new window or 211 Metro Chicago, opens a new window

 National Resources